fedeb95/sinfract/README.md

 ## Features

 - plot a fractal function
-- visualize and animation of a fractal function with `-anim` parameter
+- visualize an animation of a fractal function with the `-anim` parameter
-- listen to the sinusoids with `-audio` parameter (see below for tips)
+- listen to the sinusoids with the `-audio` parameter (see below for tips)
 - as a library, import `sinfract.py` to do what you want!

 ## Audio

-Since the program needs to generate enough frames for the audio to play, and frequency shoudl be meaningful, a nice place to start is:
+Since the program needs to generate enough frames for the audio to play, and frequency should be meaningful, a nice place to start is:
 ```
 python sinfract-cli.py -m bessel -audio -f 256 -fm 1 -beta 1 -p 44100
 ```